logzio/logz-docs/_source/no-search/p8s-remote-write.md

 * _in dev_: Set parallelism level for sending data - how many connections to open to the remote write listener.
 While the default is 1000, but we recommend configuring much fewer connections.

 * _in dev_: This is set in the configuration file.
-Parameter for # of connections (more data --o--> more channels) Sending data - best practice in configuring connection channels:
+Parameter for # of connections (if you're sending more data you'll need to open more channels)
+  We're in the process of refining best practices for configuring connection channels when sending data

 * _in dev_: If you have both Prometheus & Grafana, you can activate a dashboard as part of the remote write configuration that will show you the queue size and how many metrics you're sending.
 If your queue size increases, it might be necessary to open an additional channel.